gaffarelj/VKI_MarsABE/utils/README.md

 ## Propagation
 The [propagation.py](propagation.py) module offers an interface to simulate the orbit of a satellite, working on top of the Tudat(Py) interface.

+*⚠️ An important thing to keep in mind is that, given the way that the satellite models, thrust, and propagation were setup, a propagation that uses no thrust model will not compute the solar irradiance, solar power, and battery capacity.
+This is because these energy models are only computed when the thrust magnitude is computed.
+If power is to be used for something else than thrust in the numerical model, it is then recommended to create a new `power.py` utility script that takes care of calling the satellite model, and that is called by the integration, so that the power is computed at the correct times and the battery set to correct charge levels.*

 ### Orbit simulation
 First, [propagation.py](propagation.py) contains a `orbit_simulation` class that can be used to setup and simulate a satellite orbit.